 All this talk about Obama got me thinking of Chicago.
 All the work that's going to have to get done to clean up Bush's many messes is going to require some very big shoulders.

-Chicago has always been a tough town.
-When my dad went off to fly bombers in the Army in World War 2 (there was no separate Air Force back then), he had to take a train packed with recruits across the country to training.
+my dad went off to fly bombers in the Army in World War 2 (there was no separate Air Force back then), he had to take a train packed with recruits across the country to training.
 When another future soldier asked where he was from, he answered "Chicago."
 The other kid responded excitedly: "Oh yeah?
 Let me see your gun!"

 Carl Sandburg is more eloquent: